Mercy Place Boronia’s close-knit community has recently relocated to the Montrose aged care precinct.

 Aged Care Lifestyle and Community

-Located a short drive from the breathtaking Dandenong Ranges, our home is also close to the local shopping centre and public transport.
-We encourage an active and engaged lifestyle, with regular outings to Morning Melodies concerts and picnics in local parklands.
+Mercy Place Boronia is located within a beautiful, natural landscape, and neighbours sister home, Mercy Place Montrose, where our residents have access to a range of shared retail and community spaces, including a café, grocery store and bar.
+We encourage an active and engaged lifestyle, with regular outings for morning tea at Hahndorf’s Fine Chocolates and picnics in local parklands.
 For residents who can’t travel, we invite entertainers to visit our home once a week for sing-a-longs and performances.

 In the area